(NEVER MIND ALL THE SENSELESS HUMAN VIOLENCE BASED ON VILE BIASES THAT IT DOES SEEM WE MIGHT HAVE EVOLVED BEYOND BY NOW?)

 So during a pandemic, my kid was out there holding space with and for other protesters, chanting, looking out for vulnerable people, running for cover sometimes, taking part in protectively surrounding someone spray-painting a message sometimes, dodging rubber bullets and getting pepper-sprayed—and continuing to breathe the stuff because he didn't want to remove his face mask (both for virus and identity protection)—witnessing aggression between police and people, watching NYPD officers do things like drag protesters over the don't-cross line to throw them on the ground, beat them, arrest them, and more.
 He watched a scene in which he saw police ask a bus driver to surrender the bus so they could use it to transport those arrested (already there were vans standing by, my son reports, to throw people into like cattle), but the bus driver refused.
 You can see a brief video of that very scene right here.

-So forgive me for the flaky, bad-business aspect of this, but I've changed the topic for my first Monday night of an ongoing zoom-program series to happen at least through June 2020.
-The promised Enneagram program on the 3 instincts—so helpful for deeply accepting your or anyone's version of the human journey—will happen the second Monday (June 8).
+So forgive me for the flaky, bad-business aspect of this, but I've changed the topic for my first Monday night zoom program in the current series (June 2020).

-This Monday (June 1!), I want to sit with you, whoever wants to come or request the audio replay to go into later, and be with this pain.
-I've been carrying it around as you have, in my case since my other son called to unload his distress because he had watched the video of the murder and needed to recount every detail.
+This Monday, instead, I want to sit with you, whoever wants to come or request the audio replay to go into later, and be with this pain.
+I've been carrying it around as you have, in my case ever since my other son called to unload his distress because he had watched the video of the murder and needed to recount every detail.
 I would not have chosen to watch that.
 I did solidly choose to hear about it for 2 reasons: 1) I don't want to look away from this reality; 2) I wanted to hold my son's heart with him (as I wish to do with you on Monday night).
-This was a sort of next death of innocence for him.
+For him, this was a sort of next death of innocence.
 He's had a dream of being a good cop since he was small, and had held out believing he could be a force for good with others who actually care.
 In a flash, he sees it differently: not even possible.

 I've got mama grief for George Floyd too, because what happened to him might have been his mother's worst fear, certainly not what she ever wanted for her boy.
 He grew up to be a man people spoke well of, a big-hearted human being who cared about those coming behind him enough to make a video with a plea for an end to gun violence.
 (Scroll down on linked page for that video.
 Go ahead.
 Hear his voice.
 Look at his face.)